 What Is Trim?

 In an effort to counteract this “set it and forget it” spending, Trim is a “set it and forget it” expense reduction AI assistant.

+Users saved over $1,000,000 in the last month using Trim.
 And it purports you can save a lot as well, all in less than a minute after signing up.

 Back in 2015, the initial purpose of Trim was to trim your subscription expenses, and this core feature is still the heart of what makes it such a valuable application.
-More on that in a bit.
-But first, here’s how Trim works.

-Trim Review: How Does It Work?
+How Does Trim Work?

 You can easily find and cancel unwanted subscriptions, all within a text message.
 After you sign up, it prompts you to connect it to your spending accounts (i.e., checking accounts, credit cards, debit cards, etc).

 Although it can’t connect to PayPal accounts at this time, it can get you refunds on certain PayPal fees.
-(More on that later in this Trim review).

 So, you give it a moment to work its magic, wherein it scans your accounts for recurring charges.
 From there, it will update you via your preferred contact preferences (i.e., text message, Facebook message, etc) on the status of your charges.